“the best-kept arts secret in Britain” Iain Sinclair

 A film by Hydar Dewachi, commissioned by Southwark Park Galleries (formerly CGP London) to mark the 30th Anniversary of the gallery.

 Formerly Cafe Gallery / The Gallery

-Situated by Southwark Park’s lake and new Pavilion cafe (launching in summer 2019, led and managed by Southwark Council), The Lake Gallery was the organisation’s original home, founded in 1984 by Ron Henocq and The Bermondsey Artists’ Group.
+Situated by Southwark Park’s lake and new Pavilion cafe (that launched summer 2019, led and managed by Southwark Council), The Lake Gallery was the organisation’s original home, founded in 1984 by Ron Henocq and The Bermondsey Artists’ Group.
 They transformed a derelict café in Southwark Park into a gallery to create a cultural platform through which artists could engage meaningfully with their neighbours and as a site for free access to high quality art, creativity and learning as a core part of their daily lives.

 The first exhibition was an Open, open to all regardless of background or training.
 To this day, 38 years on, the organisation hosts an incredibly popular Annual Open each winter, one of the UK’s last few remaining such shows, where everyone gets to take part on equal terms without selection.